jshaffer94247/Extracting-Flood-Depths-From-Imagery/README.md

 * Extract latitude and longitude from EXIF OR user input
 * Determine elevation based on location
 * Project flood level to surrounding area at similar elevation
-* Explore image variety; ensure model isn't using a something like the height of the water in the image
+* Explore image variety to ensure model isn't using a false reference (color of truck, height of water in image)